Does HRT Cause Hair Loss?

 How Can Menopause Cause Loss of Hair?

-Menopause is a natural process of aging in women, which involves the depletion of hormones like estrogen.
+Menopause is a natural process of ageing in women, which involves the depletion of hormones like oestrogen.
 This process can cause numerous physical and emotional changes in women, including hair loss.
-Hair loss during menopause is typically caused by reduced levels of estrogen, which can lead to thinning hair and eventual balding.
+Hair loss during menopause is typically caused by reduced levels of oestrogen, which can lead to thinning hair and eventual balding.
 In addition, menopause can cause an increase in cortisol levels, which can also lead to a decrease in hair production.

 Lastly, an imbalance of hormones due to menopause can create a hormonal environment that is not conducive for healthy hair growth.
 All these factors can contribute to menopausal hair loss, often leading to visible thinning or balding on the scalp, as well as other areas of the body.